 How to get your protein from plants

-Rest assured: you don’t need to scarf down sirloin burgers to avoid missing out on this key nutrient, says Jaclyn London, MS, RD, CDN, head of nutrition & wellness at WW.
-Eating a variety of plant-based sources can help you get the protein you need.
+Rest assured: you don’t need to scarf down steak burgers to avoid missing out on this key nutrient, says Jaclyn London, MS, RD, CDN, head of nutrition & wellness at WW.
+Eating a variety of plant-based sources can help you get all the protein you need.

 Meat, eggs, and dairy are rightfully known for being high in the macronutrient, but they aren’t the only sources, London explains.
 For comparison, a 4oz portion of 90% lean ground beef contains 23 g of protein, while 1 cup of cooked and shelled edamame packs 18.5 g of protein.